chenota/lisp-js/README.md

 The lexer converts a string into a list of tokens that will be used by the parser.
 The main lexer functionality is contained in src/tokenizer.lisp, although it also uses functions from src/js-convert.lisp.

+### Parser

+I've implemented a Pratt parser that can successfully parse a great deal of JS code.
+At this point, the parser may need some refinement down the line, but it's more than good enough to start implementing a nontrivial evaluator.

 ## TODO

-### Parser

-I've implemented a Pratt parser that can successfully parse JS-based arithmetic expressons.
-So far, I have made good progress on implementing non-arithmetic functionality like lists, functions, objects, if-else, let/const, etc.

 ### Evaluator